Double click here to add text.

 Starry Night

-Through my bedroom window I look at clouds illuminated by the full moon and study the puffs of subdued white, yellowish-lavender, and pink pillows floating across the sky.
+Through her bedroom window she studies the clouds illuminated by the full moon and enjoys the puffs of subdued white, yellowish-lavender, and pink pillows floating across the sky.
 An occasional star peaks through the mist as clouds are ushered along by the wind.
-Laying there, I feel a little like Vincent may have felt when he took brush to canvas and created his rendition of what he observed in the heavens on that starry night in southern France.
+Lying there, she feels a little like Vincent may have felt when he took brush to canvas and created his rendition of what he observed in the heavens on that starry night in southern France.
+Like Vincent, she has a grand appreciation of the color spectrum.

 Not only was it Vincent's imagination that created the painting so many generations have adored and continue to adore.
-Perhaps his imagination was aided by the moon playing with the clouds and by the stars playing their game of peek-a-boo that imprinted on Vincent's brain his interpretation of what he saw taking place in the heavens on that starry night.
-Vincent enjoyed a wondrful, starry night.
+His imagination was clearly aided by the moon playing with the clouds and by the stars playing their game of peek-a-boo.
+Those heavenly activities imprinted on Vincent's brain an interpretation of what he observed taking place in the heavens on that starry night.
+Vincent clearly enjoyed a wonderful, starry night.

 It is three o'clock in the morning and the clouds are getting brighter as the moon moves toward the west.
-What I am observing through my bedroom window is a light-show powerful enough to let Timothy Leary set aside his mind-altering experiments and savor
+What this little one observes through her bedroom window is a light-show powerful enough to let Timothy Leary set aside his mind-altering experiments and

-observing in the heavens, just as Vincent captured on
+observing onto film, just as Vincent captured onto canvas,

-canvas with oils what he observed in the heavens on
+with oils, what he observed in the heavens on that starry

-vibrant as Vincent’s, but just as Vincent worked his oils,
+painting but as Vincent worked his oils, she edits her

-others what my mind's eye savors on this starry night.
+share with others what her mind's eye savored that night.

 #####